Revolution (Beatles song): Cultural responses

-The Beatles' apoliticism was attacked by French film-maker Jean-Luc Godard, who had recently made the film One Plus One in London with the Rolling Stones.
+The Beatles' apoliticism was attacked by the French film-maker Jean-Luc Godard, who had recently made the film One Plus One in London with the Rolling Stones.
 In an interview for International Times in September 1968, Godard said the Beatles were an example of people in Britain who had been "corrupted by money".
 Soon afterwards, Lennon told Jonathan Cott of Rolling Stone that this criticism was "sour grapes" on the director's part, since Godard had been unable to get the band to appear in One Plus One and so had approached the Stones.
-On her arrival in London in December, American singer Nina Simone was quoted as saying she wanted to "know what the message is" in "Revolution" so that she could perform the song effectively in concert.
-Instead, she wrote and recorded an answer song, also titled "Revolution", partly based on Lennon's composition.
+On her arrival in London in December, the American singer Nina Simone was quoted as saying she wanted to "know what the message is" in "Revolution" so that she could perform the song effectively in concert.
+Instead, she wrote and recorded an answer song, also titled "Revolution", partly based on Lennon's song.
 In her lyrics, she challenged Lennon's statements about destruction and "the constitution", and urged him to "clean" his brain.